dimkr/tootik/FEDERATION.md

 * Every time an additional actor that shares the same DID sends an `Accept` activity, tootik behaves as if the user requested to follow this actor and marks the request as accepted.
 * Every time an additional actor that shares the same DID is discovered, tootik behaves as if the user requested to follow this actor and copies the request status from a previous request.

+If `alice@a.localdomain` shares the same DID as `bob@b.localdomain`, tootik on `a.localdomain` doesn't add the `Collection-Synchronization` header when it forwards activities by `bob@b.localdomain` to `carol@c.localdomain`, because `alice@a.localdomain` and `bob@b.localdomain` may disagree about the list of followers due to interoperability issues or simply because federation and persistent storage are not 100% reliable.

 ## Forwarding

 If tootik on `a.localdomain` receives an activity from `b.localdomain` by a portable actor registered on `a.localdomain`, with gateways `a.localdomain`, `b.localdomain` and `c.localdomain`, it forwards the activity to `b.localdomain` and `c.localdomain`.
 In addition, tootik forwards activities forwarded by this actor: a reply in a thread started by the portable actor on `a.localdomain` will get forwarded to `b.localdomain` and `c.localdomain`.